mhuot/snmpsim/docs/source/quick-start.rst

    $ pyenv local 3.12
    $ pip install pipenv
    $ pipenv --python 3.12
-   $ pipenv install snmpsim-lextudio
+   $ pipenv install snmpsim

 .. note::

    You might want to use some existing data files to get started quickly.
-Then, you can install ``snmpsim-data-lextudio`` package as well.
+Then, you can install ``snmpsim-data`` package as well.
 You can learn more about it in the `SNMP Simulator Data`_.

 Run SNMP Simulator